ghyhm/hitrate-report/README.md

 <code>heroku war:deploy build/libs/hitrate-report-1.war --app marvelous-kings-canyon-80793</code>

+Note:

+A better way is to simply do <code>git push heroku master</code> to deploy to Heroku.

+However, I met environment issue that the application is hanged if I do it in this way which I never met when deploying a Ruby on Rails web application.
+Thus, I now use a temporary solution to deploy with Heroku cli.

 ## Application on Heroku
 <a href="https://marvelous-kings-canyon-80793.herokuapp.com/hitrate-report" target="_blank">Hit Rate Report</a>

+Note: Since the actual logic validation is not implemented yet, you can type any user name and password to pass through the login page.

 ## Checkstyle for code analysis
 Checkstyle is used for static code analysis.
 This is to check coding standard.

+Run below command to check the code.

 <code>gradle check</code>